 This one also looks straight out of the Wild West, with a Dutch door (the kind that's split into top and bottom halves) and the warm, rustic look of unpainted wood.
 A porch wraps almost entirely around the cabin, with plenty of windows to let in light.
 Paneled and shingled with Western Red Cedar, naturally resistant to decay, this shed is built to endure.
 Plexiglass windows, decorative shutters, and black powder-coated steel hardware included: It's a total tiny home package.

+This cabin includes indoor and outdoor spaces crafted out of Nordic Spruce — the wall planks connect with a tongue-and-groove mechanism that's easy to assemble.
 This cabin is divided roughly in half.
-On the left side there's a small porch — just about four feet deep and eight feet wide — with a set of double glass doors that gives way to the indoor area, 174 square feet of versatile space.
+On the left side there's a small porch — just about 4 feet deep and 8 feet wide — with a set of double glass doors that gives way to the indoor area, with 174 square feet of versatile space.
 The doors on the left and the tall windows on the right mean that this one gets plenty of light.

+While it's technically not a tiny house, as living in a sauna doesn't seem particularly safe, we'd be remiss if we didn't include this cylindrical marvel.
 In the front there's a small sheltered outdoor area with a couple of seats, the middle compartment is a changing area, and the rear is the sauna itself, available with a panoramic window that takes up half of the rear wall.
 Wood-fired and electric heaters are available, and both come with sauna stones.